 The British Society for the Surgery of the Hand provides an information leaflet on the types of surgical options to be considered.

 Surgery is an effective and widely used treatment for Dupuytren’s contracture, although all surgery carries some risks.
-Non-surgical treatment options may include physiotherapy and massage, radiation therapy, which may prevent or delay the need for surgery, and a new medicine called Collagenase Clostridium Histolyticum (Xiapex Injection).
+Non-surgical treatment options may include physiotherapy and massage, radiation therapy, which may prevent or delay the need for surgery, and a medicine called Collagenase Clostridium Histolyticum (Xiapex Injection).

 The type of surgery that you have will depend on the severity of your contractures.
 It can either be a: